Skip to content

 Moving the People: Improving Mobility in Alba Iulia

 Construction in Alba Iulia was not limited to the Alba Carolina citadel.
-Realizing that a higher influx of people would create a need for better transportation management, the city’s pilot project included a number of advances regarding smart transportation and smart parking systems.
+Realizing that a higher influx of people would create a need for better transportation management, the city’s pilot project included several advances regarding smart transportation and smart parking systems.

 In the testing stage is a set of 50 smart parking sensors proposed by Vegacomp Consulting, which can detect changes in the nearby magnetic field to determine how many cars are present in a given parking lot.
 Reports are produced to inform city planning.
 Operating on a similar principle but a more individual scale are sensors from Direct One, which provide real-time information on the availability of parking spaces to anyone using the City Parking app, developed by Life is Hard company.
 A whole suite of software is being developed by Parking Plus, which goes beyond the availability of spaces and into related functions such as smart garage booking and access as well as a one-click payment system.